 Derivative financial instruments are recognized at fair value in the statement of financial position.
-The fair value of derivative financial instruments is determined based on generally accepted valuation techniques.
+The fair value of derivative financial instruments is determined using generally accepted valuation techniques.
 Consistent with the risk strategy, the Enterprise enters into derivative financial instruments contracts to mitigate foreign exchange and interest rate risks, through Interest-Rate Swaps, Cross-Currency Swaps and Foreign Exchange Forwards.

 Additionally, in recent years, fuel prices have seen volatility.
-In order to reduce price risk, the Enterprise has contracted derivative financial instruments on natural gas to reduce volatility.
-The strategy in the case of natural gas derivatives is saved to reduce the impact of potential price increases.
+In order to reduce price risk, the Enterprise has contracted derivative financial instruments on natural gas that seek to reduce volatility.
+The hedging strategy in the case of natural gas derivatives was designed to mitigate the impact of potential price increases.